 You are asked to pay when you place your order, using PayPal, VISA, MasterCard, or Discover.
 We have no way of processing payments made by check, money order, or other online services.
 Companies and institutions buying in wholesale quantities should contact me about using purchase orders and establishing payment terms.

+If you prefer to pay using a credit card, contact me and I'll email a payment link.
 Our credit card processor is Bambora, formerly Beanstream, located in Vancouver, BC.

 We never see any of your credit card information.
 It is sent from your browser via an encrypted SSH channel directly to the payment processor.
 It is never sent to us, never revealed to us, and it is not stored anywhere in our computer systems.

 It depends.
 If the web site indicates that an item is available for pre-order, then yes, you can.
 You will be shown an anticipated in-stock date when you view the order form.
 You are asked to provide payment details at the time of your order, but we don't actually process your payment until the order is shipped.

 We try to avoid back orders, but occasionally we slip up and ship part of your order at a later date.
 In those cases, we ship the second part of the order at our expense.
 If a back order takes too long, just notify me I'll cancel it and refund your money.